topjohnwu/Magisk/docs/tips.md

 # Tips and Tricks

 ## OTA Installation Tips
-Magisk do modifications systemless-ly, which means applying official OTAs is much simpler.
+Magisk does modifications systemless-ly, which means applying official OTAs is much simpler.
 Here I provide a few tutorials for several different kind of devices to apply OTAs and preserve Magisk after the installation if possible.

 **This tutorial is only for Magisk v14.1+**